Hmm-its-me/py/Note.md

 -> To completely remove an env we created... conda env remove -n "Name of the env we want to remove..."

+-> pip install pre-commit
+-> Now once check the version using pre-commit --version

+-> create a .pre-commit-config.yaml file
+-> Use the command
+"pre-commit install"
+-> To check whether it is installed at  -> git\hooks\pre-commit

 ## lists

 Lists -> Ordered, mutable, allows duplicate elements